JelsikJozef/HabithonAI/src/preprocessing/README.md

 Notes:
 - OCR requires `tesseract`, `poppler` and Python packages from the `ocr` extra.
 - Parsers for PDF/DOCX/MSG require the `parsers` extra.
+- OPENAI_API_KEY must be set in your environment (or .env) for the CLI to run.

 ## Python API